Poet. Writer. Teacher. Martian.

 With the High Resolution Imaging Science Experiment (HiRISE) team at the University of Arizona, Richard makes stunning images of the Martian surface taken by the HiRISE camera freely available to the public and science community.
 He shares the same spirit of exploration through his writing, offering to his readers glimpses of wonders both known and hidden in the dark.

-Richard is a member of the Science Fiction & Fantasy Writers Association (SFWA), the Science Fiction & Fantasy Poetry Association SFPA, the Horror Writers Association (HWA), including the HWA’s Oregon Chapter, and Willamette Writers.
-He holds degrees in Creative Writing and English from the University of Arizona and honed his craft in writing workshops and craft classes offered by the University of Arizona Poetry Center, The Writers Studio, the Tucson Festival of Books Masters Workshop, and Moanaria’s Fright Club.
+Richard is a member of the Horror Writers Association (HWA), including the HWA’s Oregon Chapter, the Science Fiction & Fantasy Writers Association (SFWA), the Science Fiction & Fantasy Poetry Association (SFPA), and Willamette Writers.
+He holds degrees in Creative Writing and English from the University of Arizona and honed his craft in writing workshops and classes offered by the University of Arizona Poetry Center, The Writers Studio, the Tucson Festival of Books Masters Workshop, and Moanaria’s Fright Club.
 Drawing on his experience and expertise, Richard served as a writing instructor at The Writers Studio and as a board member for the Tucson Poetry Festival from 2019 to 2022.

 Read “Roadside Freak Show,” “Terminal Cladode Orientation in Opuntia,” and “The Roadrunner” at the 2022 Tucson Poetry Festival Open Mic on 24 Apr 2022.